Photo by Robert Hood / Fred Hutch News Service

 As the clinical trial progressed, the study investigators adjusted their CAR T-cell dosing strategy.
 This change appears to correspond with a reduction in the frequency of the most serious forms of these toxic effects, though more research is needed to confirm this.

-In treating clinical trial participants at Seattle Cancer Care Alliance, Fred Hutch’s clinical care partner, the researchers also developed methods for monitoring and treating toxicities, as reported in these two papers.
+In treating clinical trial participants at Seattle Cancer Care Alliance, Fred Hutch’s clinical care partner, the researchers also developed methods for monitoring and treating toxicities, as reported in these two papers and the ASH presentation.
 Those methods enable study participants to receive the preparatory chemotherapy and subsequent CAR T-cell infusion as outpatients.
 Patients are admitted into the hospital if they spike a high fever in the days following the infusion.

 “We have come a long way in understanding what these toxicity events are,” Hay said.
 “That’s really what these two papers demonstrate.”